 The Children's Health Insurance Program Reauthorization Act of 2009 included $100 million in grants for demonstration projects to improve the quality of children's health care.
 The Urban Institute was part of the team of researchers that conducted the federal evaluation of these projects.

-In early 2015, Urban conducted case studies examining health care stewardship in five states.
-Through interviews, we examined the unique ways each of the five states—Colorado, Minnesota, Ohio, Oregon, and Vermont—has leveraged its authority to improve the quality and efficiency of the state’s health care system.
+In early 2015, Urban conducted case studies examining health care stewardship in Colorado, Minnesota, Ohio, Oregon, and Vermont.
+Through interviews, we examined the unique ways each of the five states has leveraged its authority to improve the quality and efficiency of the state’s health care system.

 By the end of the 2014 open enrollment period, about 8 million people had chosen plans in the newly established health insurance marketplaces.
 As of April 8, 2015, 11.7 million had selected plans during the second annual open enrollment, an increase of 46 percent.
 This page contains data on subsidized and unsubsidized plan selections for each state and will continue to be updated with the latest enrollment figures as they are released.

 New interactive tool shows impact of changes to children’s eligibility for Medicaid and the Children’s Health Insurance Program and federal subsidies for marketplace coverage